csc-training/summerschool/parallel-io/hdf5-self-study/README.md

 - Order of arguments may sometimes vary relative to the C version.
 Input arguments come first, then output parameters (including the error code), then optional input parameters.

+**Please note that we currently do not have HDF5 exercises for the Fortran API.**

 ## HDF5 file structure, datasets and dataspaces